mille055/aipi590_project1/README.md

    {"accession": "800774", "predicted_order": "CT chest abdomen pelvis with contrast w MIPS", "predicted_protocol": "routine", "predicted_comments": []}
    ```
 4. A custom scoring function was used for the extracted portion of text output corresponding to the JSON object, giving 0.3 points if the output was in JSON format with the expected keys, 0.5 points if the predicted_protocol matched, and 0.1 points each if the predicted_order and predicted_comments matched, for a total of 1.0 points.
-5. Fine-tuning was performed using the QLora ...
+5. Fine-tuning was performed using QLora through Huggingface packages.

 ## Results